 Education & Research

-Kimmel Education & Research Center (KERC) In 2005, Kimmel Orchard, in cooperation with the University of Nebraska–Lincoln, built the Kimmel Education and Research Center which extends the UNL campus to the heart of Southeast Nebraska.
-The center houses research facilities, a food laboratory, meeting rooms and offices.
+In 2005, Kimmel Orchard, in cooperation with the University of Nebraska–Lincoln, built the Kimmel Education and Research Center (KERC) which extends the UNL campus to the heart of Southeast Nebraska.
+The center houses research facilities, a food laboratory, meeting rooms and office spaces.